Yale-BIM/f21-assignments/assignment-3/README.md

 - **ROS Bag:** You are expected to provide a link to a ROS bag in your assignment report (see Part V of this assignment).
-ROS bags can be hosted in [Google drive](https://drive.google.com/) or [Box](https://yale.account.box.com/) -- you should ensure that the teaching staff can access your ROS bags.
+ROS bags can be hosted in [Google drive](https://drive.google.com/) or [Box](https://yale.account.box.com/) -- you should ensure that the teaching staff can access your ROS bags by making them accessible to anyone with the link.
+Do not share this link with other students.

-- **Code:** Finally, you are expected to push code for this assignment to your [GitHub](http://www.github.com) repository as indicated in the [general instructions](../README.md) document for CPSC-559 assignments.
+- **Code:** Finally, you are expected to push code for this assignment to your [GitHub](http://www.github.com) repository as for other assignments.

 #### Evaluation